About the Program

 Participants should bring medications they regularly depend upon and should have copies of prescriptions in generic form in case they need to acquire additional medications.

-No special immunizations are needed to enter Scotland, and the International Immunization Certificate is not required.
+No special immunizations are needed to enter France, and the International Immunization Certificate is not required.

 Passports and Visas

-Everyone who travels to Scotland must have a valid passport.
+Everyone who travels to France must have a valid passport.
 Participants with expired passports should have them renewed.
-Participants who have never had a passport should begin the process of obtaining one immediately as it of takes more than 3 months to get a passport.
+Participants who have never had a passport should begin the process of obtaining one immediately as it can take more than 3 months to get a passport and sometimes require an appointment made well in advance.
 Inquire at your local post office for instructions on obtaining a passport.

 Some countries require that your passport be valid at least three (3) months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.

 Please visit the Department of State’s website for more information on how to apply for a passport.
-Students are required to turn in a copy of their passport by March 16, 2018 to avoid a late fee (please see “Deadlines” for details).
+Students are required to turn in a copy of their passport by March 30th, 2018 to avoid late fees, please see “Deadlines” for details.

 - Pack for hot AND cold weather.
 Also, bring an umbrella and be sure to weigh your bags MULTIPLE times before you leave!
 Learn a few French words and phrases, they will help a lot.
 Come to Paris with an open mind, you never know where the breathtaking city will take you!